datalad/datalad/CONTRIBUTING.md

 $ tributors update-lookup allcontrib
 ```

-And then we can rely on the [GitHub action](.github/workflows/update-contributors.yml) to update contributors, and
+And then we can rely on the [GitHub action](.github/workflows/update-contributors.yml) to update contributors.
+The action is set to run on merges to master, meaning when the contributions are finalized.
+This means that we add new contributors, and we
 look for new orcids as we did above.